Rosanna (song): Music video

 The West Side Story-inspired video was directed by Steve Barron and set in a stylized urban streetscape, with Rosanna represented by a dancer whose bright red dress contrasts with the gray surroundings.
 The band plays within a chain-link fence enclosure.
 Cynthia Rhodes is featured as the lead dancer Rosanna, which led to her being cast in Staying Alive the following year.
 Patrick Swayze was also uncredited as a dancer in the music video and he and Rhodes would both star in the movie Dirty Dancing.

 Despite not playing on the actual recording, new bassist Mike Porcaro (brother of Jeff and Steve) appears in the video, as original Toto bass player David Hungate left before the video was made.
 Lenny Castro is also featured with the band as a percussionist.

 Personnel

+Adapted from album's liner notes.